Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 There are 11 racing categories to choose from.
 Men and Women are combined in the non-women categories.

 Category selection should be made based on your overall performance regardless of what category you race in other events such as ICUP races.
 Generally speaking racers participating in ICUP events on a regular basis will race up a category in our series.
 The overall theory behind the categories in our events is to provide similar levels of competition for all participants.
 If you place in the top 3 in 6 races you will be moved up to the next category.
 If you place 1st in 3 of the races you will be moved up to the next category.
-We do consider category size when moving a racer from a category.
+We do consider category size, and time of nearby riders when moving a racer from a category.
+If you graduate to the next category, you earn a free number plate, and a loss in points.
 Since there are no prizes for placing each week there should be no reason for racers to “sandbag”.
 Even the year end points competition is generally won by those who have consistently participated in the races throughout the season not by those who have placed in the top 5 at just a few races.
+(You can move back to the category you had graduated, by emailing WRS or sending us a message through the website, but if you continue to race in the graduated category you will not be eligible for the series points race).
 Please review your last year’s results and see which category will provide the best fit for personal progress and competition.
+See points information below.

 • Pro - Riders with excellent riding skills and can ride real fast (Top Varsity / Top JVA)